 Conservative estimates have pegged the click rate from push notifications at 4-8X times that of email.
 It is a strictly permission-based medium.
 Subscribers will receive notifications if and only if they have opted-in.
 These characteristics make push notifications an extremely powerful channel for both communication and marketing:

-- Offering Opt-in Choice: With push notifications, you can increase your brand’s visibility among its audience by adding subscribers with a single click ‘allow’.
-Give users the choice to access or deny the permission for your website to send them notifications, and ensure the opt-in message conveys what type of messages they should expect.
+With push notifications, you can increase your brand’s visibility among its audience by adding subscribers with a single click ‘allow’.
+Give users the choice to access or deny the permission for your website to send them notifications and ensure the opt-in message conveys what type of messages they should expect.
 If users click on the message without knowing its end purpose, most of them will opt-out without adding much value to your entire push notification exercise.

-- Reaching a Wide and Genuine Audience Base: Isn’t it frustrating to chaff through the junk contact details that some visitors fill in on your website?
-Surely it would be better to create an audience base that is genuinely interested in getting updates from you?
-And this is exactly what push notification lets you do.
-Push notification requires opt-in permission, which means whenever a message is delivered, it is guaranteed to reach a real subscriber’s active browser.
-And since browsers like Chrome, Safari, and Firefox are used by a majority of internet users, rest assured that you will reach a wide audience base as well.
+Additionally, push notifications require opt-in permission, which means whenever a message is delivered, it is guaranteed to reach a real subscriber’s active browser.
+And since browsers like Chrome, Safari, and Firefox are used by a majority of internet users, rest assured that you will reach a wide base of the interested audiences as well.

-- Time-saving: If you’re a marketer, you realize the time and effort it takes to craft a newsletter or an email.
+If you’re a marketer, you realize the time and effort it takes to craft a newsletter or an email.
 It isn’t easy to write compelling copy, articles, offers, and illustrations on the go, but this isn’t the case with push messages as these are concise and less time-consuming to compose.
-Mind you; they still need an eye-catching title and a resonating message.
+Mind you; they still need to be on point with a title that acts as a hook, and a resonating message.

-- Eliminating Dependence on Mobile Apps: Stay connected to your mobile audience, without investing in building a mobile app.
+Stay connected to your mobile audience without investing in building a mobile app.
 They receive notifications, just like in-app, right on their Android device.
-They just need to have a mobile device that supports either Chrome, Firefox, or Opera browser.
+They just need to have a mobile device that supports either Chrome, Firefox, or Opera browser

 How Do Push Notifications Work?